gavinlyonsrepo/ER_OLEDM1_CH1115/README.md

 There is a  Horizontal scroll effect.
 Whose parameters: Time-interval , direction , mode, can be adjusted by passing data to function see "OLEDscrollSetup" function header in .cpp and datasheet for details. defaults are : 6 frames , right , continuous mode.

-*Functions*

-Detailed information on the functions can be found in comment headers in the X.cpp  files and a list of them in keywords.txt.

 Files
 -------------------